SharinaS/music-central/README.md

 * Go to localhost:8080 to see and use the app

 # Lessons Learned in this App
+### SpringMVC
-* It is way to easy to overlook adding in a very necessary annotation, such as @Controller
+* It is way too easy to overlook adding in a very necessary annotation, such as @Controller
 * Scroll down to read every error message; the one near the bottom might be the very one you're looking for.
 * Forms are the devil - particularly when you think it's a good idea to copy paste part of the form, and you forget to update the `name=`.